Redirects

 Specify a HTTP status code

-To set a specific HTTP status code for your redirect, use the codes
+To set a specific HTTP status code for your redirect, use the code key:

 routes: